Git-VivanX/agros-analytics/README.md

 # 📊 Agros Analytics

 **Agros Analytics** is a modern, premium, and intelligent expense tracking application designed to help users visualize their financial habits.
-Built with a sleek, Apple-inspired aesthetic, the platform goes beyond simple logging by offering predictive AI-driven insights, anomaly detection, and beautiful interactive data visualizations.
+Built with a sleek, aesthetic, the platform goes beyond simple logging by offering predictive AI-driven insights, anomaly detection, and beautiful interactive data visualizations.

 ---